-There are four different types of situations that involve coverage decisions and appeals.
+There are four different situations that involve coverage decisions and appeals.
 Since each situation has different rules and deadlines, we give the details for each one in a separate section:

-- Section 5 of this chapter: "Your medical care: How to ask for a coverage decision or make an appeal" - Section 6 of this chapter: "Your Part D prescription drugs: How to ask for a coverage decision or make an appeal" - Section 7 of this chapter: "How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon" - Section 8 of this chapter: "How to ask us to keep covering certain medical services if you think your coverage is ending too soon" (Applies to these services only: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services)
+• Section 5 of this chapter: "Your medical care: How to ask for a coverage decision or make an appeal"

+- Section 6 of this chapter: "Your Part D prescription drugs: How to ask for a coverage decision or make an appeal" - Section 7 of this chapter: "How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon" - Section 8 of this chapter: "How to ask us to keep covering certain medical services if you think your coverage is ending too soon" (Applies only to these services: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services)

-If you're not sure which section you should be using, please call Customer Service (phone numbers are printed on the back cover of this booklet).
-You can also get help or information from government organizations such as your SHIP (Chapter 2, Section 3, of this booklet has the phone numbers for this program).
+If you're not sure which section you should be using, please call Customer Service at 844.403.0847.
+You can also get help or information from government organizations such as your SHIP.